-Canvastic 3.5 review
+Canvastic 3.5 full review

 Billed as a ‘publishing tool’ Canvastic is primarily a drawing program.
 With both bitmap and vector features, it’s aimed at school-age children.
 As such it can’t compete with Photoshop or even similarly specified applications such as EazyDraw, but it does offer something they don’t; a customisable interface that targets different ages ranges.